Foundational Training in teaching MBCT

 Is the course for me?

-The aim of the course is to provide a solid platform for developing your teaching further.
-The course is suitable for those who have completed Step 1 of the Training Pathway and who are able and willing to work towards the UK Network of Mindfulness-Based Teacher Training Organisations Good Practice Guidelines.
+The aim of the course is to develop the personal practice, knowledge, and skills necessary to begin to teach MBCT.
+The course is suitable for those who have completed the prerequisites of the Training Pathway and who are able and willing to work towards the UK Network of Mindfulness-Based Teacher Training Organisations Good Practice Guidelines.
 The training is suitable for both clinicians and for those aiming to teach in a non-clinical setting.

 What will I learn?

-- A five-day experiential MBCT course: Experienced trainers will guide you through the 8 sessions of an MBCT course to develop a shared understanding of mindfulness meditation as taught in MBCT and in order to strengthen / deepen personal practice
+- An experiential MBCT course: Experienced trainers will guide you through the 8 sessions of an MBCT course to develop a shared understanding of mindfulness meditation as taught in MBCT and to deepen and strengthen personal practice

-- 8 days of teaching practice – first in pairs, then in groups
+- Teaching practice with peers – first in pairs, then in groups

 To complete the Teacher Training you will need to:

 - attend a minimum of 80% of the course and all of the Teacher Training Workshops

 - commit to continuing a daily formal and informal mindfulness meditation practice